rails/rails/guides/source/rails_application_templates.md

 ### ask(question)

 `ask()` gives you a chance to get some feedback from the user and use it in your templates.
+Do not use `gets()` since will give a `template could not be loaded` error.
 Let's say you want your user to name the new shiny library you’re adding:

 ```ruby
 lib_name = ask("What do you want to call the shiny library ?")